boltops-tools/lono-docs/_docs/configsets.md

 2. Configure it
 3. Run it as a Service

 [Configsets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) is just configuration management software provided by AWS for free.
 Configsets are **very** lightweight.
 Though they, like all other configuration management tools, have their quirks, they can work for companies who don't have the time or budget to use other tools.
-The [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) script, which runs and applies configsets, is preintalled on Amazon Linux.
+The [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) script, which runs and applies configsets, is preinstalled on Amazon Linux.

 {% include configsets/example.md %}